Fig. 4.24. Auxiliary drive belt tensioner: 1 – vibration damper; 2 – tensioner; 3 – spring; 4 – nut

-The accessory drive belt has multiple V-grooves on the running side to prevent belt slippage.
-Depending on whether the car is equipped with air conditioning or not, the belt has different positions and travel patterns.
+The auxiliary drive belt has several V-shaped grooves on the working side to prevent the belt from slipping.
+Depending on whether the car is equipped with air conditioning or not, the belt has different positions and running patterns.
 First, determine exactly which belt is used in your car.
-The tension of the accessory drive belt is not checked, on all engines it is automatically maintained by a spring-adjusted roller (pic.
-4.24).
-On prechamber engines, an additional vibration damper is installed on the tensioner lever.
-The accessory drive belt has a long service life.
+The tension of the auxiliary drive belt is not checked; on all engines it is automatically maintained by a roller with spring adjustment (Fig. 4.24).
+On pre-chamber engines, an additional vibration damper is installed on the tensioner lever.
+The auxiliary drive belt has a long service life.

 "30,000 km every year"